isaacnmm/pestpolicy-hugo2XX/content/posts/house-spiders/index.md

 ##  How Dangerous Are The House Spiders?

-House spiders aren't dangerous humans but will cause considerable nuisance and [pain](https://pestpolicy.com/spider-bite-vs-mosquito-bite/) in case they bite - just like [the wolf spiders](https://pestpolicy.com/wolf-spiders/).
-So these spiders won't cause considerable health damage to humans but they may make the house or various spaces feel unwelcoming.
+House spiders aren't dangerous humans but will cause considerable nuisance and [pain](https://pestpolicy.com/spider-bite-vs-mosquito-bite/)in case they bite - just like [the wolf spiders](https://pestpolicy.com/wolf-spiders/).So these spiders won't cause considerable health damage to humans but they may make the house or various spaces feel unwelcoming.

 - The spiders will trigger nervousness among the family members and sleeping off the webs will also be a demanding task.